MicrosoftDocs/labs/labs/insiderdevtour2018/mixedreality/includes/MRLab_Part4_Environment.md

 ## 2. Creating a virtual room
 Let's start by adding the room that we have prepared ahead of time to our scene.

 1. In Unity's *Project* panel, find the `RoomPrefab.prefab` in the *Assets->Prefabs* folder and drag it into the *Hierarchy* panel.
-Ensure that you are dragging it into an empty part of the hierarchy so the room does get added as a child to any other object.
+Ensure that you are dragging it into an empty part of the hierarchy, so the room does not get added as a child to any other object.

 Since adding it to the hierarchy adds it to the scene, you should now see the room in the *Scene* panel.
 Feel free to 'explore' the room using the key & mouse combinations below, just make sure that you are not moving the objects around.
 If you accidentally move or reposition the objects in the scene, just delete the `RoomPrefab` from the hierarchy and add it again.